jonthebeef/cursordone/tasks/add-complexity-to-tasks-and-front-matter-1736514231655.md

    - Added complexity to task reset state
    - Preserved complexity in task updates

+5. UI Refinements:
+   - Simplified selector UI to show only size codes
+   - Removed T-shirt icons from create/edit dialogs
+   - Kept T-shirt icons only in display views (task card and view dialog)
+   - Improved visual hierarchy with consistent button styling

-The feature is now complete and working as expected, providing users with a clear way to indicate task complexity using T-shirt sizes.
+The feature is now complete and working as expected, providing users with a clear way to indicate task complexity using T-shirt sizes while maintaining a clean and intuitive interface.